SpringerPE/cf-confd-buildpack/README.md

 and data from etcd, consul, redis, vault, dns, environment variables

-The idea is run [confd](https://github.com/kelseyhightower/confd) as pre-start task with some template files which will be rendered by confd to get the final configuration file for the application
+The idea is run [confd](https://github.com/kelseyhightower/confd) as pre-start task with some template files.
+The templates will be rendered using the variables provided by the backend (by default from environment vars) before the application starts, when application is launched it gets the proper configuration.

 ## Using it